Merzasphor/MWSE/docs/source/types/tes3mobileProjectile.md

 ### `firingMobile`

+*Read-only*.
 The mobile that fired this projectile.

 **Returns**: